blu2ns/SGR-steam-game-randomizer/README.md

 # Steam Game Randomizer
 Welcome to the creatively named Steam Game Randomizer, or SGR for short.
-  ## Features:
+## Features
   * Shows a random game from your steam library
   * Run the game from the randomizer instead of opening your steam library and finding the game
   * Exclude games from being shown to you
 ## Why use this over something like the steamDB game randomizer?
-  * This program allows you to pull your game list from the API even with your account being private
+  * Allows you to pull your game list from the API even with your account being private
   * Faster rerolling
   * Run the game faster, instead of opening your steam library and finding the game
   * Exclude unwanted games from showing up